 A Girl Scout troop, or a group of Girl Scouts and volunteers that meet regularly, is one of many ways to participate in Girl Scouting.
 Troops set their own schedule for meetings, decide what activities they want to enjoy, and find ways to improve their community.

 Caregivers and community members make a key difference in the lives of Girl Scouts by guiding them through the Girl Scout Leadership Experience!
-At Girl Scouts of Central Texas (GSCTX), we want leading a troop to be a great time, which is why we'll support you every step of the way.
+Leading a troop is a rewarding and great time, and we'll support you every step of the way.
 We provide our leaders with:

 Convenient, online training

 Individual guidance from council staff and trained volunteers